edmundsj/SCPIDevice/docs/source/index.rst

-.. _software_lia:
+.. _template-name:
 ..
-Lock-In Amplifier documentation master file, created by sphinx-quickstart on Fri Feb 26 12:25:03 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Documentation for Template

-Welcome to Lock-In Amplifier's documentation!
+Welcome to a Github Template
 =============================================

-.. autoclass:: LIA.LIA
+.. .. autoclass:: LIA.LIA
     :members:
     :undoc-members: